Most people, especially in tech, can benefit significantly from having a professional online presence that shows their expertise.

 Although we usually associate these two by name, that isn't the only way.

-The name is just a way we as humans remember and address a person more easily.
+The name is just a way we as humans remember and address a person.
 It doesn't matter if that happens to be the same as your real name or not.

-As long as your audience can link your work to you, you can show off your skills and expertise and be recognized for it.
+As long as your audience can link your work to you, you can get recognition for your work.

 We can just as easily create this link with something else, like a pseudonym.